Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 where RTT_0 is the actual value of the round-trip time during the SRT handshake exchange (the value of the round-trip time once the SRT connection has been established).

-The value of the sending delay is relatively small and evaluated in microseconds, in contrast to RTT/2 and SRT latency which are usually measured in milliseconds.
+The value of sending delay depends on the hardware performance.
+Usually it is relatively small (several microseconds) in contrast to RTT_0/2 and SRT latency which are measured in milliseconds.

 ### Packet Delivery Time {#packet-delivery-time}